 The Society holds an Annual Conference which all are welcome to attend.
 The Annual Conference is the main occasion for members of the Society to get together and discuss papers on any topic within legal philosophy.
 The conference also features a Book Symposium on a recent work that is subsequently published in the Society’s journal.

-The Society’s journal is the Journal of Legal Philosophy, a refereed journal currently edited by Professor Jonathan Crowe of Bond University and Associate Professor Hillary Nye of the University of Alberta.
+The Society’s journal is the Journal of Legal Philosophy, a refereed journal currently edited by Professor Jonathan Crowe of the University of Southern Queensland, Associate Professor Hillary Nye of the University of Alberta and Associate Professor Raff Donelson of Chicago-Kent College of Law.
 This journal, which was previously known as the Bulletin of the Australian Society of Legal Philosophy and the Australasian Journal of Legal Philosophy, has been published annually for more than 30 years.
 It is currently published by Edward Elgar.

 The Society also offers an annual Essay Prize for work on legal philosophy, which is open to current graduate students in any discipline, subject to the condition that the prize winning essay be submitted to the Journal.